 This means that intuitively, performing a curl variation like the hammer curl would be better to target the brachialis.
 Having a neutral grip would lead to overall less bicep and more brachialis activation.

-Keep in mind, though, that while this is a frequently agreed-upon principle when it comes to what muscles does curling work, there is no actual research that displays various EMG (electromyography) muscle activation with different curl variations, so it is difficult to definitively say if this assumption is correct.
+Keep in mind, though, that while this is a frequently agreed-upon principle when it comes to what muscles work in curling, there is no actual research that displays various EMG (electromyography) muscle activation with different curl variations, so it is difficult to definitively say if this assumption is correct.

 Forearms (Brachioradialis, Forearm Extensors, Wrist Extensors)